Day11-Day20 Python Pattern Questions

 -

-represents the current row number (starts from1
+irepresents the current row number (starts from1and goes ton).

-Step 3: Printing the Stars (*
+Step 3: Printing the Stars (*)

 Now, we check if it’s the first or last row: